The Intervention: Jobs for America’s Graduates New York (JAG NY)

-To support improved career outcomes for young people who have left the traditional school system—with a focus on those who have become involved in the criminal justice system—CASES provides the Jobs for America’s Graduates (JAG) Out-of-School (OOS) program as the first-ever implementation of the JAG model in New York.
-CASES’ JAG NY program engages young people in individual career counseling, soft and hard job skills training, service/entrepreneurial projects, and job placement services with the aim of connecting participants to a career-aspirational job and/or enrollment in a postsecondary education/training program.
+To support improved career outcomes for young people who have left the traditional school system—with a focus on those who have become involved in the criminal legal system—CASES provides the Jobs for America’s Graduates (JAG) Out-of-School (OOS) program as the first-ever implementation of the JAG model in New York.
+CASES’ JAG NY program engages young people in individual career counseling, soft and hard job skills training, service/entrepreneurial projects in the community, and job placement services with the aim of connecting participants to a career-aspirational job and/or enrollment in a postsecondary education/training program.

 - Education: onsite high school equivalency (HSE) prep classes and testing

-- Clinical support: behavioral health services including outpatient mental health treatment at CASES’ Nathaniel Clinic
+- Clinical support: behavioral health services including outpatient mental health treatment and primary care services at CASES’ Nathaniel Clinic

 - Benefits assistance: support for obtaining health coverage and/or public benefits along with required documents to support the attainment of employment